monk1337/NanoPeft/README.md

 </div>

 # Why NanoPeft?
-- Hacking the Hugging Face PEFT (Parameter-Efficient Fine-Tuning) or LitGit packages seems like a lot of work to integrate a new LoRA method quickly and benchmark it.
+- PEFT & LitGit are great libraries However, Hacking the Hugging Face PEFT (Parameter-Efficient Fine-Tuning) or LitGit packages seems like a lot of work to integrate a new LoRA method quickly and benchmark it.
 - By keeping the code so simple, it is very easy to hack to your needs, add new LoRA methods from papers in the layers/ directory, and fine-tune easily as per your needs.
 - This is mostly for experimental/research purposes, not for scalable solutions.